 The Graduate Center of Engineering and Design (GC-ED) is aimed at doctoral students of the TUM School of Engineering and Design.
 It is part of the TUM Graduate School and serves the structured support and scientific training of graduates with a doctoral goal.
 The GC-ED designs a common framework for the different formats of internal and external doctoral studies.
 The independence and personal responsibility of the doctoral candidates have high priority in the implementation of the goals and the design of the qualification program.

-More information on the doctoral degree at the GC-ED.
+More information on the doctoral degree at the TUM School of Engineering and Design.

-Since 2007, the title TUM Junior Fellow has been awarded by the Technical University of Munich to young scientists who have obtained independent third-party-funded junior research groups such as Emmy Noether groups (DFG) or BMBF junior research groups in highly competitive programs.
-The TUM Talent Factory is the contact for admission to the TUM Junior Fellow Program and takes care of the preparation of the profiles.
+The title TUM Junior Fellow has been awarded by the Technical University of Munich to young scientists who have obtained independent third-party-funded junior research groups (such as Emmy Noether groups (DFG) or BMBF junior research groups) in highly competitive programs.
+The TUM Talent Factory is the contact for admission to the TUM Junior Fellow Program.

 TUM Faculty Tenure is the performance-oriented career model for young scientists with international experience.
-TUM appoints promising talents as tenure-track assistant professors (W2) - and gives them the realistic prospect of advancing to a tenured W3 professorship right from the start.
+TUM appoints promising talents as tenure-track assistant professors (W2) and gives them the realistic prospect of advancing to a tenured W3 professorship.
 This career system makes the university attractive to top talents from all over the world.

 The classic path to a professorship leads via habilitation.
 With the habilitation thesis, young researchers demonstrate their outstanding scientific achievements.
-Those who complete the habilitation are qualified to teach.
-The legal basis for this can be found in the Bavarian Higher Education Act and the Habilitation Regulations of the Technical University of Munich (HabilO) issued based on this act.
-Before applying a presentation at the management of the respective department is necessary.
-The application for habilitation is submitted to the dean for review.
+Those who successfully complete the habilitation are qualified to teach.
+The legal basis for this can be found in the Bavarian Higher Education Act and the Habilitation Regulations of the Technical University of Munich (HabilO).
+The procedure usually takes four years.
+The School Council decides on the acceptance as professiorial candidates.
+Applicants present themselves and their project in advance at the meeting of the respective department.
+The contact person for all formal questions concerning the habilitation is the Faculty Recruitment of the ED.